kubermatic/docs/content/kubermatic/master/tutorials-howtos/monitoring-logging-alerting/user-cluster/admin-guide/_index.en.md

   example-dashboard.json: <your-dashboard-json-data>
 ```

 - Add dashboards to the User Cluster MLA Grafana Helm chart values.
-You can add dashboards into the `dashboards` section of the [values.yaml file](https://github.com/kubermatic/mla/blob/main/config/grafana/values.yaml#L41).
+You can add dashboards into the `grafana.dashboards` section of the [values.yaml file](https://github.com/kubermatic/kubermatic/blob/master/charts/mla/grafana/values.yaml#L41).

 After the new dashboards are applied to the Seed Cluster, they will become available across all Grafana Organizations, and they can be found in the Grafana UI under Dashboards -> Manage.